jiop77a/tournament-widget/backend/TESTING.md

 ### ✅ DO

-- Use `python run_tests.py safe` for regular testing
+- Use `python run_tests.py all` for regular testing
 - Write new tests using the `client` fixture from `conftest.py`
 - Mark tests appropriately (`@pytest.mark.unit`, `@pytest.mark.integration`)
 - Stop live servers before running tests